jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 $$
 </div>

-Where aerodynamic derivative $C_{x_y}$ provides information about the effect on the variable $x$ caused by a unitary increment in the variable $y$.
+Aerodynamic derivative $C_{x_y}$ provides information about the effect on the variable $x$ caused by a unitary increment in the variable $y$.
 Aerodynamic derivatives $C_{L_0}$ and $C_{D_0}$ are called zero angle of attack lift and parasite drag respectively, and they represent the lift and drag contribution which is not due to any other variable and is present even at zero angle of attack.

-The coefficients shown in equations 25 and 26 are called aerodynamic coefficients or derivatives, and they can be classified into three different groups:
+The coefficients shown in equations 25 and 26 are usually named *aerodynamic coefficients* or *aerodynamic derivatives*, and they can be classified into three different groups:

-* Stability derivatives
+<u>Stability derivatives</u>

 <div class="mjx-chtml">
 $$C_{L_0}, C_{L_{\alpha}}, C_{D_0}, K, C_{D_{\beta}}, C_{Y_{\beta}}, C_{l_{\beta}}, C_{m_0}, C_{m_{\alpha}}, C_{n_{\beta}}$$
 </div>

-* Control derivatives
+<u>Control derivatives</u>

 <div class="mjx-chtml">
 $$C_{Y_{\delta r}}, C_{l_{\delta a}}, C_{l_{\delta r}}, C_{m_{\delta e}}, C_{n_{\delta a}}, C_{n_{\delta r}}$$
 </div>

-* Damping derivatives
+<u>Damping derivatives</u>

 <div class="mjx-chtml">
 $$C_{l_p}, C_{l_r}, C_{m_q}, C_{m_{\dot{\alpha}}}, C_{n_p}, C_{n_r}$$